eleda77/eleda77.github.io/docs/vocab_list.md

 **tellurian** - of or inhabiting the earth; an inhabitant of the earth

+**tench** - a European freshwater fish of the minnow family, popular with anglers

 **terrapin** - any of various aquatic turtles

 **thanatology** - the scientific study of death and the practices associated with it, including the study of the needs of the terminally ill and their families

 **theodolite** - a surveying instrument with a rotating telescope for measuring horizontal and vertical angles

+**theriomorphic** - (especially of a deity) having an animal form

 **thurible** - a censer (swinging incense thing at church)

+**tiercel** - the male of a hawk, especially a peregrine or a goshawk

+**tintinnabulation** - a ringing or tinkling sound (try saying it 10 times fast)

 **tittle** - a tiny amount or part of something

 **tocsin** - an alarm bell or signal (archaic use)

 **toddy** - a drink made of alcoholic liquor with hot water, sugar, and sometimes spices; the sap of some kinds of palm, fermented to produce arrack

+**tomte** - a small human-like creature in Nordic folklore that lives on farmsteads and watches over their inhabitants

 **toothpaste** - (as a verb) dribble down slowly in the manner of toothpaste? (ask Brian W. Aldiss)